nbariletto/cbi_partitions_repo/index.md

 - specify a random training subsample size for computing the calibration scores (`None`, recommended, uses the full training set),
 - enable or disable a custom remapping of cluster labels to facilitate VI distance computations (you should set this to `True` if your partitions are encoded using large or sparse integers).

-Additionally, for custom uses such as plotting, the attributes `kde.calib_scores_` and `kde.dpc_delta_` provide access to the computed calibration scores and the separation values $\delta$ required for the multimodality analysis below.
+Additionally, for custom uses such as plotting, the attributes `kde.calib_scores_` and `kde.dpc_delta_` (available after calibration) provide access to the computed calibration scores and the separation values $\delta$ required for the multimodality analysis below.

 <br>